City trip to Budapest

-You can enjoy views like the Hungarian parliament building, Danube, Margit Island and Gellértheuvel.
+You can enjoy views to parliament building, Danube, Margit Island and Gellértheuvel.
 You want to avoid the mass of people?
 Then I would recommend you to come here before 8:30 am and maybe before 08:00 in the summer.
-Early you can see the buscoaches arriving with lots of tourists.
-A must-do is also to visit this place in the evening glory.
+Early on you can see the coaches arriving with hordes of tourists.
+A must-do is also to visit this structure in the evening glory.
 You want to take beautiful pictures?
 Then the blue hour is beautiful.
-Because the construction is white, the contrast is magnificent.
+Because the structure is white, the contrast is magnificent.

 Restaurant 21 Maygar Vendéglö

-We’ve been hungry after a day spent exploring Buda.
-In Budapest, you don’t have to be afraid there’s no restaurant nearby.
+We've been hungry for a day to explore Boeda.
+In Budapest, you don't have to be afraid there's no restaurant nearby.
 In the gastronomic quarter of the Castle district you will definitely get your way.
-There are five restaurants in this group: Baltazár (grill & winebar), Pierrot (French cuisine), Pest Buda (old Hungarian cuisine), Jamie’s (Oliver, Italian cuisine) and 21.
-We went to restaurant 21 for dinner.
+There are 5 restaurants in this group: Baltazár (grill & winebar), Pierrot (French cuisine), Pest Buda (old Hungarian cuisine), Jamie's (Oliver, Italian cuisine) and 21.
+We went to restaurant 21 dinner.

 This Hungarian hip restaurant serves typical Hungarian cuisine in a modern 21st century jacket.
-I would highly recommend this restaurant.
-Atmosphere, hospitality, good food and drink is great here.
-You can find this hotspot in a side street, behind the Fisherman’s Bastion.
+I would highly recommend this hotel.
+Atmosphere, hospitality, good food and drink is top here.
+You can find this hotspot in a side street behind the Fisherman's Bastion.

-When I’m in another country, I always want to taste the local cuisine, because that’s how you literally really taste the country.
-I love good rich food and the food is in Budapest for little money.
-Even in more luxurious restaurants you even been more cheaper than in the Netherlands.
+When I'm in another country, I always want to taste the local cuisine, because that's how you literally really taste the country.
+I like nice and extensive food and the food is in Budapest spot cheap.
+Even in more luxurious restaurants you are cheaper out than in the Netherlands.
 This only motivates you to try out all kinds of food and drink.
 Very annoying ;-).
-And if you’re going to eat in Budapest, of course you take Hungarian Goulash.
+And if you're going to eat out in Budapest, of course you take Hungarian Goulash.
 After having eaten this, I order at 21: Csirkepaprikás vajas gal.
 This is Hungarian chicken with the special Hungarian paprika powder prepared, which is also used for Goulash, with a kind of stuffed dough rolls (also called dumplings).
 Delicious dish.
 This restaurant is also suitable for vegetarians.

 As typical Hungarian wine I chose Tokaji.
-Wow, I didn’t know the wine here is so good too!
-On my buy list to bring back for home.
+Wow, I didn't know the wine here is so good too!
+Right in front of home.
 The wine has a dry (often Furmint on label) and sweet dessert wine variant (the strength is indicated with puttonyos).
 This wine is from the Tokaj Hegyalja wine region and is a UNESCO World Heritage Site.
 What makes it very special is that this wine region is the oldest in Europe.
 Even 100 years older than the famous Bordeaux wine from France.
 At the time, many kings and popes were customers of this Hungarian wine region.
 Later, communism destroyed production by producing more wine than going for real quality.
 At the moment the quality is good again and I have certainly tasted that.
-With a full stomach we take bus 16 back to the Pest district.
+With a well-stocked stomach we take bus 16 back to Pest.

 Address: Fortuna útca 21, Budapest (bus 16, stop Szentháromsag tér)

 Do you want to see Budapest at a glance?
 Then the Gellértheuvel is the place-to-be!
 What a super panoramic view.
-Here you can find the skyline of the town parts Buda and see Pest.
-This location is located in Buda, south of the Castle District.
-The hill is 235 meters and it means literally the highlight of Budapest.
+Here you can find the skyline of the town parts Boeda and see Plague.
+This location is located in Boeda, south of the Castle District.
+The hill is 235 meters and with it literally the highlight of Budapest.